hkuedl/Cost-oriented-Generative-Model/README.md

 This repository contains the code and related materials for the paper **“Cost-oriented Scenario Generation for Power Systems Under Uncertainty”**, which has been submitted to *IEEE Transactions on Smart Grid*.

-**Authors:** Yangze Zhou, Yihong Zhou, Daniel Kirschen, Thomas Morstyn, and Yi Wang.
+**Authors:** Yangze Zhou, Yihong Zhou, Thomas Morstyn, and Yi Wang.

+**Acknowledgement:** This work was completed during Yangze Zhou’s visiting period at the University of Washington.
+The authors gratefully acknowledge the support and assistance of Prof. Daniel Kirschen.

 **Corresponding author:** Yi Wang (<yiwang@eee.hku.hk>)